1z-z1/Bridge-Pi/README.md

       - `sudo apt-get upgrade`
     - Once your system update is complete if the Pi asks you to restart the system then restart.
 ---
 11. Before we get too far ahead of ourselves, we should setup the wlan0 connection that we plan on using.
-If you have already setup your wireless connection then you can skip ahead to step 5. <-- CHANGE THIS
+If you have already setup your wireless connection then you can skip ahead to step 13.
     - Otherwise open up the wpa_supplicant file by running the following command:
       - `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
 ---